ScilifelabDataCentre/OrderPortal/README.md

 An order is created from a template which is called a **form** in this system.
 The facility administrators must set up and publish the order forms for a researcher to be able to create an order.
-Each form contains fields for data input by the researcher.
+Each form defines the fields for data to be input by the researcher.

 The OrderPortal system is designed for only one facility, displaying up to about 8 different order forms.
 There is no hard limit to the